 The Oregon Department of Education recognizes that

 student health and safety are the cornerstone of education and that all students are entitled to a high-quality educational experience, free from discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin, and without fear or hatred, racism or violence.
 All staff and leaders are also entitled to work in environments that are free from discrimination or harassment, and visitors should be able to participate in school activities without fear for their safety.
-The All Students Belong rule is an important step in creating safe and inclusive school climates where all who participate in our school communities feel welcome.
+The Every Student Belongs rule is an important step in creating safe and inclusive school climates where all who participate in our school communities feel welcome.

 If you have any questions about the rules or the information linked here,